alameer3/AnguishedTechnologicalVariables1/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language in Arabic.
-User language: Arabic
+User language: Arabic (all conversations must be in Arabic) Communication requirement: All interactions must be conducted entirely in Arabic language

 ## System Architecture